vesuxyz/docs/blog/2026-01-08-noon-tBTC-vault/index.md

 The curator targets **~10% yield**.
 All funds remain non-custodial and fully transparent onchain.

-## The first yield-bearing stablecoin on Vesu
+## About Noon and sUSN

-USN is Noon’s USD-backed stablecoin.
-Its staked version, **sUSN**, accrues yield directly within the token over time. sUSN holders currently earn **~10% APY**.
+Noon issues USN, a USD-backed stablecoin designed with a focus on sustainable yield, safety, and long-term use.
+Its staked version, sUSN, accrues yield directly within the token over time.

-sUSN can be used as collateral to borrow USDC.
-With Vesu’s Multiply, users can increase the yield on sUSN in a single action.
+With sUSN live on Vesu, users can use it as collateral, borrow against it, and combine it with Vesu’s vaults and Multiply to access more advanced onchain strategies.

 ## Vesu Vaults